 Court Records are public records.
 These records include a case file that includes a court docket and any of the filings and documents filed in the case.
 You are able to access your court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of people’s criminal background.
 These databases are linked together so you are able to track criminal histories from other states.
-Go to courthouse and inquire, or check the website.
+Go to courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and if it was in a different state entirely, you may have to pay for a more complete search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for any crimes they may have committed, which could include: